omeravrech/DevSecOps-End-Project/README.md

+# stage 1 buiid a dockerfiles for all project parts
+# frontend backend and databse

+# the frontend running in nodejs env
+# the backend also in nodejs env
+# the database used in this code is mongodb

+using ansible build automation to deploy localy the code ands run it in docker containers
+# stage 2
+using terraform to depluy the code to aws in single jenkins stage

+## all the ci/cd must be as a pipeline in jenkins

 # Snappy - Chat Application
 Snappy is chat application build with the power of MERN Stack.
 You can find the tutorial [here](https://www.youtube.com/watch?v=otaQKODEUFs)